Orange County Lyft Accident Attorneys

 Frequently Asked Questions

 Our Orange County Lyft accident lawyers work on a contingency fee basis.
-This means you won’t pay any upfront fees.
-Our fees hinge on the successful outcome of your case.
-We’ll typically receive a predetermined percentage of the settlement or court award you’ll receive.
-This also means you don’t owe us anything if we don’t win your case.
+This means you won’t pay any attorney’s fees upfront unless compensation is obtained.
+Our fees will be taken from the settlement or court award.
+This also means you don’t owe us anything if we are not successful with your case.
+However, you may still be responsible for certain case-related costs.

 The driver responsible for the accident can be held legally accountable.
-The surviving family members of the victim have the right to file a wrongful death claim in lieu of the personal injury lawsuit the victim would have pursued had they survived.
-A civil lawsuit may be necessary to recover damages beyond what the insurance policy covers.
+The surviving family members of the victim may file a wrongful death claim in lieu of the personal injury lawsuit the victim would have pursued had they survived.
+A civil lawsuit may be necessary to seek compensation for damages beyond what the insurance policy covers.

 California law imposes a deadline for filing a personal injury claim, known as the statute of limitations.
 Orange County also follows this rule.
 Generally, you have two years from the date of the accident to file a lawsuit against the at-fault party.

 If you miss the two-year deadline, you might lose your right to file a lawsuit and seek compensation altogether.
-Consult our Lyft accident attorneys in Orange County as soon as possible.
-We can ensure your claim is filed within the time frame.
+Our Lyft accident attorneys in Orange County can assist you in filing your claim in a timely manner.

 The amount of compensation depends on the specifics of your situation.
-Factors such as the severity of your injuries, whether you were a passenger or another driver involved, the insurance period, and who was at fault will determine how much you can recover.
+Factors such as the severity of your injuries, whether you were a passenger or another driver involved, the insurance period, and who was at fault can affect the compensation you may be able to pursue.

-Discuss Your Case With The Lyft Accident Attorneys Orange County Trusts
+Discuss Your Case With Our Lyft Accident Attorneys In Orange County

-Arash Law, led by Arash Khorsandi, Esq., has decades of combined experience in handling Lyft accidents and other personal injury cases.
-Our proven track record attests to our capability to win your case.
-Contact us today at (888) 488-1391 for a free consultation, or complete our online form.
-Let’s discuss how we can help you get back on track.
+Arash Law has decades of combined experience in handling personal injury cases.
+Contact us at (888) 488-1391 for a free initial consultation, or complete our contact form